The Management Committee

 Membership

-Membership is open to all persons with an interest in Environmental Health in its widest sense including Environmental Consultants, Meat Inspectors, Food Safety Officers, Medical Practitioners, Veterinarians, Local Authority Elected Members, Environmental Health Officers and persons working in Local Authorities, the armed forces, training bodies and other Government Agencies, such as the Scottish Environment Protection Agency.
+Membership is open to all persons with an interest in Environmental Health in its widest sense including Environmental Health Officers, Food Safety Officers, Medical Practitioners, Veterinarians, local authority elected members, and persons working in local authorities, the armed forces, training bodies and other Government agencies, such as the Scottish Environment Protection Agency.

-The Institute represents around 1,000 Environmental Health Officer and non-Environmental Health Officer members thus representing a broad church of environmental health interests .
-The majority of members are Environmental Health Officers who work in the Scottish local authorities but an increasing number work outwith the local authority in organisations such the Food Standards Agency, the Scottish Environment Protection Agency, Health Protection Scotland and the armed forces.
+The Institute represents around 1,000 Environmental Health Officer and non-Environmental Health Officer members thus representing a broad range of environmental health interests.
+The majority of members are Environmental Health Officers who work in the Scottish local authorities but an increasing number work out with the local authority in organisations such the Food Standards Scotland, the Scottish Environment Protection Agency, Public Health Scotland and the armed forces.
 Environmental Health Officer members also work in the private sector in a range of consultancies.
-A large proportion of members are non-Environmental Health Officers, from a range of backgrounds, who work as Enforcement Officers and Food Safety Officers with local authorities, private consultancies, training organisations and the Meat Hygiene Service as Meat Inspectors.
+A large proportion of members are non-Environmental Health Officers, from a range of backgrounds, who work as Enforcement Officers and Food Safety Officers with local authorities, private consultancies, training organisations and community presenters

 Advantages of Membership